tfinker/TFL-Journey-Planner/README.md

 1) Dijkstra's shortest path algorithm

 To run:
-1) Open in Visual Studio Code
+1) Run in visual studio code
+2) Or, use precompiled version for Ubuntu-x64